imranfadhil/pp_portfolio/04_UK_CNS_30-7/README.md

 Water saturation (SWT) is calculated to determine the hydrocarbon content of the reservoir.
 Key evaluation challenges include Low-Resistivity Low-Contrast (LRLC) pay zones, high irreducible water saturation (Swirr), and a fracture-dominated flow system.

-*   **Waxman Smit's Equation** equation is used to estimate SWT.
+*   **Waxman Smit's Equation** is used to estimate SWT.
+This shaly sand model was specifically chosen to account for the additional conductivity from clay-bound water, which is critical for accurately calculating saturation in the identified LRLC pay zones.
-* One critical edit was made to the RT log for 3, 4 and 7 wells whereby it is divided by 10, assuming decimal place error.
-This is because the given RT logs seems higher by a factor of ten which resulted in low SWT values in the water leg (using the reported formation water salinity of 100,000 ppm).

 * The formation water Rw is estimated at 0.028 ohmm based on formation water salinity of 100,000 ppm at formation temperature of 123 degC.
 * `TODO:` Revisit the cementation and saturation exponent, m and n, which are currently assumed 2 for both.
 Assuming fix m and n values introduces uncertainty and does not address the heterogeneity of the formation.